Can Language Models Teach Weaker Agents? Teacher Explanations Improve Students via Personalization: Experiment Results

 So far, we have demonstrated that random teacher intervention benefits student models.
 But a good teacher does not randomly pick problems to help a student with.
 Each intervention also has an associated communication cost and hence, it is desirable to be able to improve student performance while reducing the cost.
 In this research question, we investigate better strategies for choosing data points to intervene on.
 We call these strategies \textit{Intervention Functions} that produce a rank ordering of the samples, and, given a fixed budget, the teacher intervenes on the highest-ranked samples.

 An intervention is useful if the student's confidence in the gold answer increases with intervention (i.e., with teacher's explanation) compared to without it (i.e., with its own explanation).
-Computing this utility, however, depends on two quantities: (1) the student's \emph{true confidence} measures with and without intervention, and (2) the \emph{gold answers} against which the confidence is computed.
+Here confidence is simply the likelihood that the model assigns to the correct answer i.e., we take the logits from the last layer of the model and normalize them to get the correct answer's probability.
+Computing expected utility, however, depends on two quantities: (1) the student's \emph{true confidence} measures with and without intervention, and (2) the \emph{gold answers} against which the confidence is computed.
 It also incurs a two-way communication cost, one for the teacher to communicate its explanation to the student and another for the student to communicate back its confidence to the teacher.
 Thus, we propose an Intervention Function based on the \textit{Expected Utility} of intervention, which relies on estimates of student confidence, and we consider two setups depending on whether the teacher knows the gold label.
 Ideally, a teacher is expected to be an expert in the concerned task (e.g., if the teacher is a human or a powerful model that obtains high accuracy).
 When the teacher does not have access to gold answers, we treat the teacher's answers as gold answers when computing Expected Utility.

-\paragraph{Expected Utility Intervention Function.} The teacher computes the \emph{Expected Utility} of intervention by simulating the student's predictions using a \textit{mental model} of the student.
+\textbf{Expected Utility Intervention Function.} The teacher computes the \emph{Expected Utility} of intervention by simulating the student's predictions using a \textit{mental model} of the student.
 In order to build this mental model, we assume that the teacher has observed the student on a few samples and has access to $d$ demonstrations $\mathcal{D}_{\mathit{sim}}$ of the student's predictions with and without intervention, denoted as: